 - Allowing them to play games on the library computers (perhaps in a "club" environment or program) or card/board games at the library tables

 - Offering puzzles or board games at the library

-- Treating questions like, "When does Spore come out?" or, "How do I beat Final Fantasy XII?" like serious reference questions.
+- Treating questions like, "When does Star Citizen come out?" or, "How do I beat Final Fantasy XV?" like serious reference questions.

 - How is this for a unique programming idea?
 Bring game designers, developers, artists, game-music composers, and other creative thinkers from the professional game industry to talk about what they do and how they do it.
 Offer workshops in game design. --LizD

 Next, libraries should host gaming programs, to bring in the gamers in the community.
 Building relationships with the gamers creates a panel of experts to query when you are ready to circulate games and it creates trust they will be more likely to take good care of the circulating games, and respect the library and its collection, resulting in less theft and damage.